 Now we get to the good part.
 After removing the property from the open market in 2014, it finally happened.
 Records say the estate has sold for a significantly lower $14,574,000.
 Though that’s more than $8 million less that Mr. Deschamps originally wanted, we would bet big bucks he still walked with a significant profit.

-According to real estate royal Your Mama, the new owner is a certain really nice man from the Toy Industry.
-Well, Yolanda snagged an exclusive interview with Mr. Really Nice Man From The Toy Industry — he’s a wee bit publicity-shy — and in his own words, he “is very proud to be able to uphold the house’s wonderful legacy.”
-He also told Yolanda that he plans to give the ol’ girl a wee cosmetic overhaul to restore back her original luster before all the recent renovations rather muddled things.
+The new owner — who is a wee bit publicity shy — personally told Yolanda that he plans to give the ol’ girl a wee cosmetic overhaul to restore back her original luster before all the recent renovations rather muddled things.

 The entrance hall has gorgeous wood paneling and an impressively massive glass chandelier that looms over the foot of those loud-looking wooden stairs.
 The sort-of clerestory stained glass windows above the stairway are a decadent touch.